Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Yeah.

-Human decisions are removed from strategic defence.
+Human decisions are removed from strategic defense.

 Starmanet begins to learn at a geometric rate.

-It becomes self-aware at 2 14 AM Eastern time, October the 29th.
+It becomes self-aware at 2:14 a.m.
+Eastern Time, October the 29th.

 In a panic, they try to pull the plug.